 - Professional development for early childhood and school-age;

 - Supports for implementation utilizing early childhood coaches;

 - Program quality assessments – Environment Rating Scale (ERS) assessments for early learning;

 - Strategic planning with higher education (2-yr and 4-yr.) and other adult learning organizations;

 Elements of the Early Learning Connection professional development system to support a well-qualified and skilled workforce across a range of programs and services include:

-Early Learning Guidelines (Birth to Three, Three to Five, and Kindergarten) that are aligned to the K-12 school standards;
+- Early Learning Guidelines: Nebraska’s Birth to Five Learning and Development Standards that are aligned to the K-12 school standards;

 The Early Learning Connection is supported with resources from the federal Child Care and Development Fund, IDEA Part C, IDEA Part B-619 and other public and private funding.

 Early Learning Connection Partnerships